Why Are My Gums Bleeding Whittier, CA

 A. Yes, pregnancy can make gum tissue more sensitive and more prone to inflammation because of hormonal changes.
 Some patients notice increased swelling or bleeding during this time.
 Staying current with dental checkups and reporting symptoms early can help prevent the condition from progressing.

-Q. When are bleeding gums a sign of gum disease symptoms?
+Q. When are bleeding gums a sign of gum disease?

 A. Bleeding gums can be one of the earliest gum disease symptoms, especially when bleeding is accompanied by redness, swelling, bad breath, tenderness, gum recession, or loose teeth.
 An exam can determine whether you are dealing with gingivitis, periodontitis, or another issue.